-How AI is changing B2B content marketing (beyond "just use ChatGPT")
+How AI is changing B2B content marketing beyond "just use ChatGPT"

 Learn the step-by-step content refresh SEO process to update old blog posts, recover organic traffic, and win more B2B leads in 2026.

 Let's be honest.
 Most B2B blogs are graveyards of good intentions.
-You published a killer piece three years ago about ‘enterprise cloud security.’
+You published a killer piece three years ago about 'enterprise cloud security.'
 It ranked.
 It brought in traffic.
 Then, slowly, the numbers started to dip.
 A slow leak of visitors turning into a steady drain.
+Here's the gut punch: 61-80% of your organic traffic comes from older posts.
+If you're ignoring your archives, you're leaving revenue on the table.

 You might be wondering why you should bother looking backward when there are so many new features to launch and new stories to tell.
-The answer lies in the brutal math of search engine behavior.

 Think about that.
 Moving a single high-intent keyword from the second slot to the first can result in a 50% increase in organic traffic, as noted by SEMrush.
 And you don't need to write a single word of net-new content to get there.

+Right now, you probably have dozens of posts sitting in positions 4-20.
+They're knocking on the door.
+A strategic refresh is the key that lets them in.
+Without it?
+They slide into irrelevance, taking your domain authority down with them.
 If you need help identifying which parts of your marketing engine are misfiring, our marketing strategy services can help you diagnose the root cause.

 Let's talk money.
 Writing net-new content is expensive.
 It requires ideation, drafting, editing, design, and distribution.
 And then you have to wait for Google to index it, trust it, and rank it.
 That ‘sandbox’ period can take months.